stephanrauh/AngularFaces/README.md

 There's also a tiny tutorial on http://www.beyondjava.net/blog/started-angularfaces/ and the nucleus of a showcase at http://showcase.angularfaces.com.

+Note on running the Maven build file: AngularFaces uses a developer build of PrimeFaces that has to be installed in your local Maven repository before any of the projects can be build.
+You do so by running the following command in the root project folder: mvn install:install-file -DlocalRepositoryPath=AngularFaces/lib/ -DcreateChecksum=true -Dpackaging=jar -Dfile=AngularFaces/lib/primefaces-4.1-S
+NAPSHOT.jar -DgroupId=org.primefaces -DartifactId=primefaces -Dversion=4.1-SNAPSHOT

 Legal disclaimer:
 This is an early version.
 Use at own risk.